Tri95182/CS314T17mapProject/team/Tri95182/preferences.md

 1. __What kinds of obstacles might you encounter in trying to reach both your team and personal goals?__
    * My communications skill have gotten better since I've join college but I still am lacking when explainging bigger ideas.
 This might make it more difficult to get the point across cleanly
 1. __What happens if some people on the team want to get an “A” while others think a “B” will be acceptable?__
-   * Yes, based off of how we saw the grading scale work, the way someone else would get a higher grade is if a teammate and/or the professor believe their to be an inequality.
+   * Yes, based off of how we saw the grading scale work, the way someone else would get a higher grade is if a teammate and/or the professor believe they should recive a higher grade.
 1. __Is it acceptable for some team members to do more work on the assignment in order to get an “A”?__
    * No, as a team we should come together to figure out what we need to do and split the workload.
-I belive people getting different grades should be based on unfairness.
+Although someone might want to get a higher grade, I don't want push more work on to
 1. __How much time per week do you anticipate it will take to make the project successful?__
    * 15-20hours about.
 Atleast I hope, It would be nice to not have to work on a project more than 25 hours in a week.
 1. __How will you decide who should do what on the project and activities?__